bruceravel/demeter/documentation/Athena/plot/etc.rst

     Similarly, the FT of the k\ :sup:`3`-weighted spectrum is scaled down.
 The current setting in the `R tab <tabs.html#plotting-in-r-space>`__ is used to make this plot.
 For this figure, the magnitude setting was selected.
-This plot can also be made by right-clicking on the :button:`R,orange` button.
+This plot can also be made by right-clicking :mark:`rightclick,..` on the :button:`R,orange`
+    button.

     .. _fig-r123plot: